 The GWC offers one-to-one consultations for writers located at the University Park campus.
-All sessions take place in the GWC office, 111H Kern Building.
+All sessions for the Fall 2020 semester will take place online.
 Our staff can assist you with a range of writing tasks and objectives.

-If you have any trouble scheduling a consultation, please email gradschoolhelp[at]psu[dot]edu.
+If you have any trouble scheduling a consultation, please email gwc[dot]psu[at]gmail[dot]com.

 What happens in a GWC appointment?